mooreds/docs-1/references/connectors/gcp-bigquery-documentation.md

 **Type:** string

-#### key

-API key.
-Your API key identifies your project and provides you with API access, quota, and reports.
-Required unless you provide an OAuth 2.0 token.

-**Type:** string

 #### maxCreationTime

 Max value for job creation time, in milliseconds since the POSIX epoch.
 If set, only jobs created before or at this timestamp are returned